-C21 Canada calls on education policy makers at the provincial, territorial and federal level to design and implement a national learning framework founded on 21st Century models of learning and the principles and ideas reflected in Shifting Minds.
+C21 Canada calls on all levels of government to adopt 21st Century models of learning and the principles and ideas reflected in Shifting Minds.

 2. Innovative Teaching Practices

 Teachers adopt modern instructional practices, including the teaching of 21st Century competencies, integrating technology with pedagogy, harnessing the power of social media for learning and offer learners interconnected learning experiences, choices, and opportunities.